mademoixcel/Payroll/README.md

 - Drop down list to choose employee id

 # Business scenario
-It was on a Friday Afternoon when I logged in to LinkedIn to check my notifications and messages then I got this message from a startup founder.
+It was on a Friday Afternoon when I logged in to LinkedIn to check my notifications and messages then I got this message from a startup representative.